aryans1204/WassersteinGAN/README.md

 # WassersteinGAN
-This is my implementation of the WassersteinGAN using Tensorflow 2.9
+This is my implementation of the WassersteinGAN (Generative Adversarial Network) using Tensorflow 2.9

 Instructions to use: